 While “environmental activist” is not a title that Bryan traditionally attributes to himself, he explained, “All of the reasons to oppose the mines are so legitimate.
 They would destroy this community.
 It made it easy to speak up.”

-I met Bryan this spring, along with Chico Hot Springs owner Colin Davis and real estate professional Tracy Raich.
+I met Bryan in the spring of 2017, along with Chico Hot Springs owner Colin Davis and real estate professional Tracy Raich.
 The trio, who serve as some of the founding leaders of the Yellowstone Gateway Business Coalition, come from different backgrounds and might find themselves disagreeing on any number of topics, but there is one message that unites them: The gateway to Yellowstone National Park is no place for gold mines.

 Bryan lives and operates his business just up the road from Chico Hot Springs in Pray, Montana.
 To fully understand his commitment to protecting this place, I climbed into Bryan’s truck and he drove me up his property line on a narrow and bumpy dirt road.
 Tree branches scraped the car’s side window as we traveled upstream along Emigrant Creek.
 As we drove, Bryan shared stories of his family, the land, and Nip and Tuck, the two baby goats that he is bottle-feeding and caring for in the hopes that they will become pack animals one day and join him and his grandchildren on outdoor adventures.
 The size of the rocks in the road and uphill grade increased as we continued along our journey, ending at a picturesque waterfall, where Bryan often hikes with his family and guests.
 We drove past springs of clean and cold-running water, dotted in places by watercress.
 Bryan often harvests the watercress for his family’s table, and laughed when I told him that would make for a $15 salad in my hometown of San Francisco.